cybernoid1975/DIY-Respirator/README.md

 5. Close Valve2.
 6. Open Valve1.
 7. Wait until pressure on PressureSensor1 where PressureSensor1Value >= X.
-8. Arm rewind to start position if not already there.
+8. Arm rewinds to start position if not already there.
+It must be quick.
 9. Close Valve1.
 10. Open Valve2.
 11. Start servo with Timer until timervalue >= t.
 Servo using arm mechanism pressures Ambu-Bag as patient inhale begins.